Via Francigena Stage 1: Bourg St Pierre-St Martin8 Days & 7 Nights 4.5 Read 2 reviews

 ItineraryDay 1 Arrive in Bourg-Saint-Pierre

 Begin your walking tour in the Valais region of Switzerland.
-Bourg St Pierre is the gateway to Italy from Switzerland and is full of charm and history.
+Bourg-Saint-Pierre is the gateway to Italy from Switzerland and is full of charm and history.

 This family run hotel-restaurant is located in a stunning location on Route Grand-Saint-Bernard.

-This morning begins with a sustaining breakfast in your hotel before setting off on today’s challenging walk which has a 750m elevation gain.
-Not only will you cross the border from Switzerland into Italy, but you will also be walking up to the Great St Bernard Pass, situated at 2473m.
-The mountain scenery here is stunning and at times you will be completely immersed in nature with only the sound of the wind and perhaps a cow bell or two.
+This morning begins with a sustaining breakfast in your hotel before setting off on today’s Swiss alpine walk.
+You will be walking up to the Great St Bernard Pass, situated at 2,470m.
+This is one of, if not the most, iconic walks on the whole of the Via Francigena route and the path has served travellers and pilgrims for over 2,000 years.
+The mountain scenery here is stunning and at times you will be completely immersed in nature with only the sound of the wind and perhaps a cowbell or two.
+You will walk along Lac des Toules reservoir with its mighty dam and floating solar panels.
+You may even spot marmots along the way.

-Upon reaching the pass you will see an historical hostel which was founded by Agostinian Friars more than 1,000 years ago.
+Upon reaching the pass you will see a historical hostel, L’Hospitalet, which was founded by Augustinian Friars more than 1,000 years ago.
 It was at one time a hospice and famous for its St Bernard dogs that would rescue travellers in distress.
-Specifically bred to traverse deep snow and sniff out those who were lost, the St Bernard is still used in the same capacity today.
+Specifically bred to traverse deep snow and sniff out those who were lost, St Bernard dogs are still used in the same capacity today.
+Chance to visit the Hospice Museum and the adjacent kennel whilst here.

 Built in 1933, this famous hotel offers warm hospitality and fantastic cuisine.